3/11/2025

 Chief Financial Officer

-like I think that, without getting too granular here on what that cost structure looks like, because we're not breaking that out separately right now.
-We have healthy gross margins.
-We look at it obviously on an adjusted basis.
-We take out that revenue that is the SPL revenue which comes in without any costs associated with that as well as we've adjusted for any of the court provisions we've made.
-I think we're gonna continue to enjoy high margins in the low to mid 80s, even with secure here or without.
+Yeah, I mean, I think that, you know, without getting too granular here on what that cost structure looks like, because we're not breaking that out separately right now, you know, we have, healthy gross margins.
+We look at it, obviously, on an adjusted basis.
+We take out that revenue, that SPL revenue, which comes in without any costs associated with that, as well as we've adjusted for any inventory provisions we've made.
+I think we're going to continue to enjoy high margins in the low to mid 80s, even with Secure here or without.

 speaker

 That's exactly right.
-I mean, to your question on the combined, part of why secure really made sense in terms of integration is that how the gross margins that they have and exactly as Doug said, we feel confident in the foreseeable future to combine gross margins would be remain as a very, very healthy in that low to mid 80s gross margins.
-And then in terms of the question on the top line, is there an opportunity for us to exceed that 8 to 15% that we're guided to?
-Obviously, we guided here somewhat conservative, right?
-We have to ensure that there are, in case there are headwinds out there, as we know, we're not completely pervious or we can untether ourselves from the overall global markets in terms of what we see there in the biotech funding.
-But in terms of the health of our business, assuming there's no further deterioration to all of our global markets, we've guided very conservative guidance, if that makes sense, Brian.
+I mean, to your question on the combined, part of why Secure is really made sense in terms of integration is that healthy gross margins that they have.
+And exactly as Doug said, we feel confident in the foreseeable future, the combined gross margins will remain at the very, very healthy, low to mid 80s gross margins.
+And then in terms of the question on the top line, is there an opportunity for us to exceed that 8% to 15% that we're guiding to?
+Obviously, we guide it here somewhat conservative.
+We have to ensure that there are, in case there are headwinds out there, As we know, we're not completely impervious or we can untether ourselves from the overall global markets in terms of what we see there in the biotech funding.
+But in terms of the health of our business, assuming there's no further deterioration of the overall global markets, we've got a conservative guidance, if that makes sense, Brandon.

 speaker